 For educational content:

-“For example, if you’re educating people on something, it’s very important to start the title of the video with ‘How’, ‘Why’ or ‘What’ as this will help push your video to a whole heap of google search related queries of people wanting to find out the answer to a particular question or topic, therefore, increasing the clicks and general quality of engagement you’ll get due to it being less of a ‘click bait’ angle and more direct.”
+If you’re looking to educate your audience, Jack says that it’s important you “start the title of your video with ‘How’, ‘Why’, or ‘What as this will help push your video to a whole heap of Google search related queries of people wanting to find out the answer to a particular question or topic.”

 When you want to tell a story:

-“If you’re telling a story, whether that be a personal experience or reporting on something that has happened, it’s a good idea to build the title as a cliffhanger so the audience gets a brief insight into what is being discussed but are prepared for the story to unravel and potentially something important/crazy to happen.
+“This way, the audience gets a brief insight into what is being discussed but is prepared for the story to unravel and potentially something important/crazy to happen.

 For video promotions:

 Want to promote other creators with your video?